ajitbit/code-snippet-interview-questions-c-/README.md

 Eg: ‘what do you do’ Ans: what=1, do=2, you=1

 9. Given a string with some words, print the occurrence of each character.
 Eg: ‘HELLO’ Ans: h-1, e-1, L-2, 0-1

+10 .
+How to perform Right circular rotation of an array
+input: 1 2 3 4 5, output: 5 1 2 3 4

+11. How to perform Left circular rotation of an array?
+input: 1 2 3 4 5, output: 2 3 4 5 1

+12.